OPEN-NEXT/OKH-LOSH-Ontology-RDF2WB/README.md

-The command below reads our [OKH-LOSH.ttl]( https://github.com/OPEN-NEXT/OKH-LOSH/blob/master/OKH-LOSH.ttl) OKH meta-data ontology file (format: RDF/Turtle), and converts it to a quasi equivalent ontology on a WikiBase instance through the [api.php](https://www.mediawiki.org/w/api.php) web interface.
+The command below reads our [OKH-LOSH.ttl]( https://github.com/OPEN-NEXT/OKH-LOSH/blob/master/OKH-LOSH.ttl) OKH metadata ontology file (format: RDF/Turtle), and converts it to a quasi equivalent ontology on a WikiBase instance through the [api.php](https://www.mediawiki.org/w/api.php) web interface.
 It writes to our OHO WikiBase instance.